GMOD/jbrowse-components/website/docs/faq.md

 }
 ```

-Example config for a CRAM file with a small fetchSizeLimit configured
+Example config for a CRAM file with a small fetchSizeLimit configured:

 ```json
 {